gmar1274/gmar1274.github.io/index.md

 My childhood experiences of playing sports really defines who I am today.
 As a former baseball player, I understand the value and importance of teamwork.
 Growing up as a kid, I use to struggle with my weight.
 One of my most proudest accomplishments is losing 50 lbs. in just three months.
 This is a testament to my work ethic, when I set a goal for myself, I overcome all challenges.
 </div>
 <div class="about wow rotateIn">
- As mentioned earlier, I love learning.
-All of my projects are fueled by this desire to understand.
-My current project is teaching myself how to design my own circuits so that I can control them using the ATmega328 8-bit AVR microcontroller.
+ I'm currently trying to expand my knowledge in embedded systems.
+I'm teaching myself how to design my own circuits so that I can control them using a the ATmega328 8-bit AVR microcontroller.
 I am very excited about this project!
 More to come...
  <i class="fas fa-quote-right fa-2x fa-pull-right"></i>
  </div>